 PROJECT DEVELOPMENT: The PRC will provide residents and pharmacy staff investigators with support to develop research proposals for future projects and grant publications.

-VICE CHAIR AND PROJECT DEVELOPMENT LEAD
+PROJECT DEVELOPMENT LEAD

 PROJECT APPROVAL: The PRC will ensure that all PGY1 and PGY2 resident major research projects will meet minimum standards of feasibility, significance, quality, and impact prior to being offered to PGY1 and PGY2 residents.

 VICE PROGRAM CHAIR

 PROJECT APPROVAL LEAD

 PROJECT APPROVAL SUPPORT: The PRC will provide additional support to pharmacy residents, fellows, and preceptors in meeting major project requirements for PRC project approval.